 Go for Launch

-Don’t be intimidated by your first kayak launch.
-This is where having a paddle buddy is key.
+Your first launch might look intimidating, but there are some easy steps to make sure you get it right.
 Start on a slightly sloped shoreline in an area clear of rocks or other hard debris.
 Set the boat down perpendicular to the shoreline in shallow water — deep enough that it’s mostly “in” the water, but shallow enough that you can safely step in and it won’t drift away.
-Secure your paddle by sliding one of the blades under the deck line at the front of the cockpit.
+Secure your paddle by sliding one of the blades under the deck line in front of the cockpit.
 Straddle the kayak directly over the cockpit with one foot on either side in the water.
 Place your hands firmly on either side of the cockpit opening and lower your butt onto the seat.
-Lastly, lift your legs and feet and slide them in and down toward the footpegs.
+Lastly, slide your legs into the kayak and your feet down toward the footpegs.
 It’s almost impossible to do this gracefully, so don’t stress that you’re somehow doing it wrong.
 Use your paddle to propel your kayak away from shore, and attach your spray skirt if you’ll be using one.

 Make sure your paddle blades are parallel to one another.
 If not, they may be slightly offset or “feathered.”
 This is ideal for seasoned kayakers but can be difficult for novices to use.
 To reorient the blades, find the twist or push-button near the center of the paddle shaft.
 Activating that will allow you to twist each end of the paddle to realign the blades.

 To correctly orient the blades of your paddle, hold the paddle out in front of you with the blades facing toward you.
+Your knuckles should align with the top of the blade.
 Be sure the longer edge of the blades is at the top, and the shorter edge is closer to the water.
-(Uniform or symmetrical paddles are not tapered in this manner, so there is no “correct” orientation.)
+(Uniform or symmetrical paddles are not tapered in this manner, so there is no “correct” orientation for them.)
 The scooped side of each blade should also be facing toward you.
-Wrap your thumbs and index fingers around the paddle shaft to form an “O,” then gently wrap your other fingers around the shaft.
-Be conscious of your grip throughout your time on the water to ensure you’re not holding the shaft too hard.
-It’s bad form and will ultimately tire your hands and arms much more quickly.
+Hook your thumbs under the paddle shaft and close your hand over the top.
+Don’t grip too hard, or you’ll find your forearms pumping and worn out quickly, and your stroke technique will suffer.

-Paddling is deceptively simple, but mastering good technique is key to maximizing your power, balance, and maneuverability in the water.
-Here, the strength and smooth movement of your core are more important than your arms.
+Paddling is deceptively simple, but mastering good technique is key to maintaining power, balance, and maneuverability on the water.
+The strength and smooth movement of your core are more important than your arms.
 Use your hands and arms only to guide your paddle while allowing your shoulders and core to actively drive the blades through the water.

-There are three main stroke types to master: Forward stroke, reverse stroke, and sweep stroke.
+There are three main stroke types to master: Forward stroke, reverse stroke, and sweep strokes for turning.
 For beginners and general touring purposes, the majority of paddling relies on a forward stroke.

-Stick to your agreed-upon time limit for the day as best you can.
-If your first kayaking adventure tracks an out-and-back route, remember: However far you paddle out, you’ll have to paddle that same distance back.
+Stick to your agreed time limit for the day as best you can.
+If your first kayaking adventure tracks an out-and-back route, remember that however far you paddle out, you’ll have to paddle that same distance back.
 So, it’s best to head back well before you start feeling tired.

 Mastering the Perfect Exit

-Not surprisingly, exiting your kayak is a mirror copy of putting in and shoving off — only in reverse.
+Exiting your kayak is almost a mirror copy of the launch — only in reverse.
 For shore landings, line your kayak perpendicular to the shoreline.
 Paddle toward the shore hard enough to drive the front end of your boat up and onto the sand or dirt.
 The key is to “stick” the boat so that it stays put before you make your exit.